Human Rights Complaint Guide

 Gender, gender identity, or gender expression

-Gender may be a woman, a man, cisgender, transgender, two-spirit, non-binary, or intersex.
+Gender is being a woman, a man, cisgender, transgender, two-spirit, non-binary, or intersex.
 The protected ground of gender also includes pregnancy and sexual harassment.

 Gender expression refers to the varied ways a person expresses their gender.
 This can include a combination of dress, demeanour, social behaviour, and other factors.